Death Note Another Note: The Los Angeles BB Murder Cases: Plot

 The story is narrated by Mello, a character from the manga.
 It recounts the time the detective L worked with FBI agent Naomi Misora to stop a violent serial killer in the United States.
 The murderer calls himself "Beyond Birthday", or BB.
+The Los Angeles BB Murder Case or Wara Ningyo/Straw Doll Murders was designed as a challenge from Beyond Birthday to L to solve the ultimate crime to be committed.

-On hearing about the murders, L recruits Misora to investigate.
+On hearing about the murders, L accepts said challenge and recruits Misora to investigate.
 She meets a detective who introduces himself as Rue Ryuzaki.
-The investigation reveals that each murder leaves clues to the next, and Misora and Ryuzaki follow the trail to the point where they can predict the final murder.
-Misora identifies Ryuzaki as the murderer and arrests him.
+The investigation reveals that each murder leads clues to the next, and Misora and Ryuzaki follow the trail of victims murdered in the style of a locked room mystery.

-At the end of the story, Misora meets a strange young man who reminds her of B, who asks, as L does in the manga, "Please call me Ryuzaki".
-Despite Misora's belief that she never spoke to L in person, this anonymous encounter is their only face-to-face meeting.
+Wara Ningyos nailed to the walls of a locked room.
+Four rooms.
+Four murders to be committed.
+As Misora and Ryuzaki follow the trail the murderer left behind, will they be able to predict where the final murder will occur and stop it from happening?